History: 25 Years CD Ortofon, Garrard, Decca, TannoyThe Sound of Tubes and Transistors

 USING AN ACTIVE CROSSOVER

-e Janis W1 subwoofer plus Janis Interphase Crosover with amplifier incorporated.
+Instead of the Hartley subwoofer many audiophiles used the Janis W1 subwoofer plus Janis Interphase Crossover with amplifier incorporated.

-When using the Decca Ribbon speakers or any other relative fragile high frequency transducer (like a piezo electric unit) in an active configuration, it is common practice to insert a capacitor in series to avoid damage of the ribbon or membrane.
-A single capacitor keeps correct phase as the slope is 6 dB/octave.
 The value of the capacitor has to be determined in relation to the chosen crossover frequency of the active filter.
 The -3 dB point should be lower than the frequency of the active x-over.
 Some experimentation will let you determine the best value to protect the tweeter and keep the sound coherent.
 If a 12 dB slope (capacitor and coil) is the choice, than also experiments will guide you to the best configuration.

 The original London Ribbon was a development of DECCA Special Products.